cicr99/DirtyCleaners/README.md

 - Number of obstacles
 - Number of children (No need to provide the amount of corrals because it is the same number as the children)
 - Number of robots
-- The type of robot agent you would like to run (got to the description for a better understanding of these strategies):
+- The type of robot agent you would like to run (go to the description for a better understanding of these strategies):
   - 1 for a reactive robot
   - 2 for a proactive robot
 - Percentage of dirt in the initial board
 - The maximum amount of steps you would like the simulation to run
 - The number of simulations you would like to run

-After filling out these fields the program will executes the said simulations and youl get a message similar to this one:
+After filling out these fields the program will execute the said number of simulations and you'll get a message similar to this one:
 ```
 Simulation Results:
 Total simulations where the robots couldn't keep the house clean: 29